Yelp/swagger-gradle-codegen/README.md

 This will take care of installing the pre-commit hooks to keep a consistent style in the codebase.

+When opening the project in the IDE, first perform a gradle sync.
+This will make new tasks available in the gradle panel.
+Then run the publishing/publishToMavenLocal task from the gradle panel or `./gradlew publishToMavelLocal` in the terminal.
+After that, one more gradle sync is required to get all the subprojects to show up.

 While developing, you can run tests on the plugin using:

 ```